ramblingsofadev/docs/introduction.md

 }
 ```

-In `createUser()`, Aphiria uses [content negotiation](content-negotiation.md) to deserialize the request body to a `UserDto`.
+In `createUser()`, Aphiria uses [content negotiation](content-negotiation.md) to deserialize the request body to a `User`.
 Likewise, Aphiria determines how to serialize the user in `getUser()` to whatever format the client wants (eg JSON).
 This is all done with zero configuration of your plain-old PHP objects (POPOs).

 Now, we'll actually set up our app to include these endpoints.
 Let's say we need a [bootstrapper](bootstrappers.md) so that an instance of `IUserService` can be injected into the controller.
 Easy.